Marouane Fellaini: Everton

-Fellaini suffered an ankle injury in an FA Cup replay victory against Chelsea in February 2011 and although he was able to play in a 2–0 win against Sunderland a week later, the injury caused him to miss the remainder of the 2010–11 season.
+Fellaini suffered an ACL injury in an FA Cup replay victory against Chelsea in February 2011 and although he was able to play in a 2–0 win against Sunderland a week later, the injury caused him to miss the remainder of the 2010–11 season.
 He did not play a competitive match until August 2011, when he appeared as a substitute in a 1–0 loss to Queens Park Rangers at Goodison Park and played the full match in the very next fixture, as Everton beat Sheffield United 3–1 in the League Cup.
 In November 2011, he signed a new five-year contract with the club.
 He finished the season having won the most tackles, aerial duels and made more passes than anyone else at the club.
 He won the second highest number of tackles in the league and won possession of the ball 190 times, the most out of any player.

 In the opening game of the 2012–13 Premier League season against Manchester United, Fellaini received plaudits for his outstanding performance, as he scored the only goal in a 1–0 victory.
 He continued the season in great form with goals against Arsenal, Manchester City, Sunderland and Fulham amongst others.
 Fellaini was subsequently awarded Premier League Player of the Month for November 2012.

 Fellaini was banned for three matches by the Football Association on 17 December 2012 after headbutting Ryan Shawcross during a game against Stoke City, an incident missed by the match officials at the time.
 The same month he was ranked as number 60 in "The 100 Best Footballers in the World" by The Guardian.